skrause-data/trump_tweets/README.md

 Sentiment Analysen: Trump Tweets auf ihre

-a) Valenz (Wertigkeit: positiv vs. negativ vs. neutral) ähnliche wie in diesem Blog Beitrag wollte ich den Zusammenhang (Korrelation) zwischen der Valenz von Trump Tweets und Börsen-Kursen beschreiben
+a) Valenz (Wertigkeit: positiv vs. negativ vs. neutral) Korrelation bzw.
+Regression zwischen der Valenz von Trump Tweets und Börsen-Kursen beschreiben\

-Compound (-1 bis 1) als unidimensionaler Wert aus den 3 Valenzwerten für die weiteren Analysen genutzt:
+Compound (-1 bis 1) als unidimensionaler Wert aus den 3 Valenzwerten für die weiteren Analysen genutzt:\
 „The compound score is computed by summing the valence scores of each word in the lexicon, adjusted according to the rules, and then normalized to be between -1 (most extreme negative) and +1 (most extreme positive).
 This is the most useful metric if you want a single unidimensional measure of sentiment for a given sentence.
 Calling it a 'normalized, weighted composite score' is accurate.“

 b) auf Basis Emotionen untersuchen